 Are you looking for an opportunity to help introduce, inspire, and engage the next, more diverse generation of fisheries professionals?

 Mentors hold the key to engage, inspire and enrich the next generation of fisheries professionals.
 To help with this, AFS staff are committed to working with mentors during the Hutton Program.
-AFS recognizes the importance of stimulating interest of fisheries science and management among groups underrepresented in the fisheries profession, including minorities and women.
+AFS recognizes the importance of stimulating interest of fisheries science and management among groups underrepresented in the fisheries profession, including BIPOC, LQBTQIA+, and female students.

 Browse here to learn ways to recruit potential Hutton Scholars.